 Mark Balletto has been performing and recording as My Record Player since 2003.
-Based in Grand Rapids, MI via Chicago, My Record Player recorded with the late, great Jay Bennett at his Pieholden Suite Sound studio and released the CD, Come Around, in 2004 and the digital-only single, “Gold”, in 2009, the 2017 digital-only single, “Tearin’ At The Heart Of Me”, and numerous videos.
+Based in Grand Rapids, MI via Chicago, My Record Player recorded with the late, great Jay Bennett at his Pieholden Suite Sound studio and released the CD, Come Around, in 2004, the digital-only single, “Gold”, in 2009, the 2017 digital-only single, “Tearin’ At The Heart Of Me”, and numerous videos.

 Mark also performs and records with Chicago quintet Dolly Varden, providing guitar, lap steel, and vocals since 1993.